1/2 cup of extra virgin olive oil

 2. Add the cauliflower and cook until fork-tender.

-3. In the meantime, pre-heat a large cast iron frying pan on high, then add the ¼ cup of olive oil.
+3. In the meantime, pre-heat a large cast iron frying pan on high, then add the olive oil.

-4. When the oil is shimmering, reduce the heat; add the garlic and sauté lightly.
+4. When the oil is shimmering, reduce the heat; add the garlic and sauté lightly, do not let it brown.

-5. Remover the cauliflower from the boiling water, reserving the water for cooking the linguine.
+5. Remover the cauliflower from the boiling water, remove 4 cups of the water for developing the sauce and reserve the rest for cooking the linguine.

 7. Raise the heat, allowing the moisture from the cauliflower to burn off and the cauliflower to begin to brown.

-8. Continue this process, adding more cauliflower water when necessary to scrape up the burnt bottom and let it burn off again and again, until the mashed cauliflower takes on a light brown hue.
+8. Continue this process, by pushing the cauliflower to one side of the pan while adding some cauliflower water; scraping up the burnt fond on the bottom of the pan and let it burn off again and again, until the mashed cauliflower takes on a nut brown hue.

 10. After tasting the linguine to determine if it is al dente, drain it in a colander.

-11. Add the cooked linguine to the cauliflower sauce and mix thoroughly, adding the reserved water if too dry.
+11. Add the cooked linguine to the cauliflower sauce and mix thoroughly, adding some of the reserved water if too dry.

-LEFTOVERS: This dish lends itself to a great leftover – Crispy, Fried, Leftover Linguine with Cauliflower Sauce.
+LEFTOVERS: This dish lends itself to a great leftover, if there is any – Crispy, Fried, Leftover Linguine with Cauliflower Sauce.

 Please see the Related Article at: Another of Big Mike’s Favorites